Dogs abandoned at Kabul airport prompted outrage. Here’s what we know about who’s responsible.

 After photos of the abandoned canines sparked anger on social media, many people offered to take them in, questioned how they could have been abandoned and recounted their own experiences with dogs in conflict zones.

-Animals have been caught up in the Afghan withdrawal, with a British marine, Paul “Pen” Farthing making global headlines as he tried to leave the country with dozens of rescue cats and dogs in an evacuation mission, dubbed “Operation Ark.”
-Farthing landed in the United Kingdom on Sunday, but he has faced criticism for evacuating without the charity’s human staff.
+Other animals have been caught up in the Afghan withdrawal, with a British marine, Paul “Pen” Farthing, making global headlines as he tried to leave the country with dozens of rescue cats and dogs in an evacuation mission dubbed “Operation Ark.”
+Farthing landed in Britain on Sunday, but he has faced criticism for evacuating without the charity’s human staff.

 Biden said in an address Tuesday that an estimated 100 to 200 Americans remain in Afghanistan.
-He characterized them as mostly dual citizens who are longtime Afghanistan residents and who have not left because of family connections.
+He characterized them as mostly dual citizens who are longtime Afghanistan residents and have not left because of family connections.

 “That was the choice, the real choice — between leaving and escalating,” Biden said.
 “I was not going to extend this forever war, and I was not extending a forever exit.”